 When an employee is terminated for cause, they are fired from their job for a specific reason.
 They may not always receive advance notice of their termination, and it's possible they won't receive any severance or other compensation, either.

 What Is Termination for Cause?

-Variances in state laws and the gravity of the offense play a part in unemployment benefit eligibility.
-If you are not sure whether you're eligible for unemployment.
-Laws vary by state, so check with your state unemployment office to determine your eligibility for unemployment compensation.
-If your claim is denied, you will be able to appeal and explain the circumstances of your termination.
+When you are terminated for cause, it's possible you won't be eligible for unemployment.
+Laws vary by state, so check with your state unemployment office for details pertaining to your particular situation.
+If your unemployment claim is denied, you will be able to appeal and explain the circumstances of your termination.

 However, don’t assume that because you were terminated for cause, you’ll be ineligible for unemployment.
 You won’t know until you ask.